Automotive industry in Mexico: Chrysler Group, LLC

 Chrysler entered Mexico around 1937.
-In the '60s, the company was renamed Automex.
-Then in the '70s, their name changed again to Chrysler de México.
+In the 1960s, the company was renamed Automex.
+Then in the 1970s, their name changed again to Chrysler de México.
 The latest models are launched just after those in the United States are launched.

 Chrysler markets several brands including Dodge, Chrysler, Jeep, Smart, Maybach, and Mitsubishi (in partnership).
 They sold Hyundai passenger cars, cargo vans, and passenger vans under a "by Dodge" badge.
 This was because Hyundai had no official representation in Mexico until 2014.
 Strangely enough, the Dodge Ramcharger 2-door SUV was popular in the Mexican market.
-Chrysler even developed a version of the Ramcharger based on the 1994 Ram (not offered in the US) due to the popularity of 2-door SUV's in Mexico and the lack of market in the US.
+Chrysler even developed a version of the Ramcharger based on the 1994 Ram (not offered in the US) due to the popularity of 2-door SUVs in Mexico and the lack of market in the US.

 For many years, Dodge vehicles were sometimes rebadged as Chryslers, for example, the Neon.